WOOD GARDEN GATE 57

 The Independent Journal 1993

 It must be surprising to many of you, but before this there were simply no outdoor structures or assemblies that were joined.
-They were all carpenter methodologies of screws and nails and diagonal bracing and layers (one board mounted to another board).
-Three years of development in Prowell’s shop resulted in the final prototype of the stile and rail gate, and suddenly everything changed.
+They were all methodologies of screws and nails and diagonal bracing and layers (one board mounted to another board).
+Three years of development in Prowell’s shop resulted in the final prototype, and suddenly everything changed.

 The San Francisco Chronicle 1997